karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

 3. to students, potentially a blocker to their learning

-These papercuts can include errors during setup steps, documentation issues, small bugs, and even security issues.
+These papercuts can include errors during setup steps, documentation issues, small bugs and even security issues.

 By fixing these papercuts, we can help students focus on learning and building projects, and raise all boats by contributing the